shnala/note-taker-bcs/README.md

 * Satisfies all of the preceding acceptance criteria plus the following:

   * Application front end must connect to an Express.js back end.
+(DONE)

   * Application back end must store notes that have a unique id in a JSON file.
+(DONE)

   * Application must be deployed to Heroku.

 ### Deployment: 36%